Islands of Door County

 This privately held island guards the entrance to Washington Island's Detroit Harbor.
-Local history has it that the island was a hideout for the Indians on Rock Island when they were under attack by marauding tribes.
+Local lore states the island was a hideout for the Indians on Rock Island when they were under attack by marauding tribes.
 Your best chance to see Detroit Island is when you pass by on the ferry ride to Washington Island.

-Named for its shape, Hat Island is located due west of Peninsula Players Road to the northwest of Juddville Bay providing a scenic foreground for the sunsets enjoyed by Peninsula Players' patrons.
-The privately owned island also is a favorite of seagulls and terns that nest there.
+Named for its shape, the privately owned Hat Island is located due west of Peninsula Players Road to the northwest of Juddville Bay, providing a scenic foreground for the sunsets enjoyed by Peninsula Players' patrons.

-Also named for its distinctive shape, Horseshoe Island lies two miles offshore from (and is administered as part of) Peninsula State Park.
-During spring and summer, this uninhabited island is a popular destination for kayakers and boaters.
+Also named for its distinctive shape, Horseshoe Island lies two miles offshore from Peninsula State Park.
+During spring and summer, this uninhabited island is a popular destination for kayakers, boaters, and hikers.

-Located off the southeastern tip of Detroit Island, Pilot Island got its name from its importance to early navigators of the Death's Door passage.
-The island is visible from Northport and the ferry to Washington Island.
-The Pilot Island Lighthouse, built in 1858 and automated in 1962, is also part of the Door County Maritime Museum Lighthouse Festival held in June.
+Located off the southeastern tip of Detroit Island, Pilot Island is visible from Northport and the Washington Island ferry.
+The lighthouse, built in 1858, is also part of the Door County Maritime Museum Lighthouse Festival held each June.

-This pair of small, uninhabited islands owned by the state of Wisconsin, gave Sister Bay its name and are located due north of the Sister Bay marina.
+This pair of small, uninhabited islands is owned by the state of Wisconsin and gave Sister Bay its name.
+The islands are located due north of the Sister Bay marina.

 Located east of Newport State Park, these tiny islands provide nesting opportunities for shorebirds and a resting spot for migrating birds.
-Gravel Island is the northern island, visible from the shores of Europe Bay, while Spider Island lies south of Newport Bay.
+Gravel Island is visible from the shores of Europe Bay, while Spider Island lies south of Newport Bay.

-The largest Door County's island located just beyond the tip of the Door County Peninsula.
-Accessible by ferry across the Death's Door strait, Washington Island is where you will discover an enchanting land of art, history, folklore and recreation.
+The largest of Door County's islands is located just beyond the tip of the Door Peninsula.
+Accessible by ferry, Washington Island is where you will discover an enchanting land of art, history, folklore, forest, and recreation.